niuers/niuers.github.io/_posts/2021-07-20-Dealing with Corner Cases.md

 10. When you are dealing with a list of list, consider the cases where the inner lists can be empty.

+11. When work with graph, check:
+    1. If there's cycle
+    2. If there're multiple clusters

 [LC290.
 Word Pattern]: https://leetcode.com/problems/word-pattern/